ebi-gene-expression-group/cell-types-analysis/README.md

           --cell-ontology-col-name <Name of the cell ontology terms column in SDRF files (must be identical across all files)>\
           --output-dict-path <Output path for serialised object containing the dictionary>
 ```

+Note: SDRF files are a common standard for reporting single-cell experiment metadata.
+See [this link](http://fged.org/projects/mage-tab/) for official documentation.
+Condensed SDRF is essentially the same table in 'long' format - [this](https://github.com/ebi-gene-expression-group/experiment_metadata#condense_sdrfpl) script can be used to condense SDRF file and annotate labels to cell ontology terms via Zooma if necessary.

 **get_tool_performance_table.R**: create a table of metrics for the analysed tools
 ```